awesomeWM/awesome/docs/90-FAQ.md

 ### How to remove gaps between windows?

-You can add `size_hints_honor = false` to the `properties` section in your `awful.rules.rules` table in your `rc.lua`.
+You can add `size_hints_honor = false` to the `properties` section in your `ruled.client.rules` table in your `rc.lua`.
 It will match and apply this rule to all clients.

 See [the mailing list archive](http://www.mail-archive.com/awesome@naquadah.org/msg01767.html)